Sable/HorsePower/docs/design/horseir/README.md

 ### 2.2 Module

 A module is used to organize methods and variables in a specific namespace.
-It is flexible to declare two methods with the same name in different namespace.
+It is allowed to declare two methods with the same name in different namespace.

 <u>Conventions</u>